Lewencode/Bop/README.md

 # 2023/05/04 APK File reported by Avast to be a virus.
 I don't think so.
 I am contacting Avast, about the incidence
+Status: We've received your submission.
+The sample you submitted will be analyzed and evaluated.

+We'll contact you if we need further information and reply as soon as the evaluation of your sample is complete.

+Thanks for contacting our Support team